blei-lab/publications/2014_GopalanCharlinBlei/README.md

 Paper
 -----

+The paper is available from:

 https://github.com/Blei-Lab/Publications/blob/master/2014_GopalanCharlinBlei/2014_GopalanCharlinBlei.pdf

-or from the conference website: http://papers.nips.cc/paper/5360-content-based-recommendations-with-poisson-factorization
+And from the conference website:

+http://papers.nips.cc/paper/5360-content-based-recommendations-with-poisson-factorization

 Code